aplteam/Tatin/docs/TatinForContributors.md

 A> ### Why executing only a few tests?
 A>
-A> The full test suite is exhaustive, and for that reason it takes considerable time.
+A> The full test suite is exhaustive.
+Also, caching is switched off except when caching is tested of course.
+For these reasons executing the full test suite takes considerable time.
 Therefore you might be interested in executing only certain parts of the test suite.
 A>
 A> The tests are grouped, and that is reflected by the names of the test functions.
 For example, the names `Test_API_001` and `Test_UserCommand_001` clearly state which group they belong to.